pcarrott/pcarrott.github.io/academic/content/authors/admin/_index.md

 mention:
   authors:
     - azalea-raad
+  organizations:
+    - tecnico
+    - imperial
 ---

 I am a Portuguese and British citizen, born in 1999 in Évora, Portugal.
-Having graduated in Computer Science and Engineering at [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en), I am now a PhD student at [Imperial College London](https://www.imperial.ac.uk) under the advisory of {azalea-raad}.
+Having graduated in Computer Science and Engineering at {tecnico}, I am now a PhD student at {imperial} under the advisory of {azalea-raad}.

 My research interests include formal methods and their application on software verification, as well as the development of logical foundations for programming languages.
 I have always been interested in pure mathematical reasoning and I found in these fields of Computer Science a way to nurture that interest while contributing with a direct impact in society.